-Lucinda: A natural wine bar
+Lucinda – A natural wine bar

 Lucinda, the bar in front of (and owned by) one of Hobart’s leading restaurants, Dier Makr, is now an essential part of the Hobart eating and drinking scene.

-Open 6 days a week, it is a welcoming place where you will sit shoulder to shoulder with locals and international visitors who are seeking the comforting food and interesting wines that are a hallmark of this exciting venue.
+It is a welcoming place where you will sit shoulder to shoulder with locals and international visitors who are seeking the comforting food and interesting wines that are a hallmark of this exciting venue.

 We are entranced by the radishes (sourced from our friend Tony at Rocky Top Farm) served with an absolutely delicious fried egg sauce.